Dani-24/Toaster_Engine/README.md

 ## How to use this toaster

-1 - Download the last release
+1 - Download the lastest release

 2 - Unzip the release

-3 - Open the .exe file
+3 - Open the unzipped folder and look for the .exe file

 4 - Cook your computer for 4 minutes

 5 - Enjoy!

 ### Controls